journeyman-cc/smeagol/README.md

 # Welcome to Smeagol!
 Smeagol is a hackable, extensible Wiki engine which is reasonably user-friendly.
 It uses [Markdown](http://daringfireball.net/projects/markdown/) as its text format, and [Git](http://git-scm.com/) to provide versioning and backup.

+**NOTE** Smeagol is no longer actively maintained; I have moved on to using [Cryogen](http://cryogenweb.org/) as my preferred system for generating websites.
+There's a lot of good ideas in Smeagol, but doing markdown to HTML conversion every time a document is requested puts load on the server which isn't really merited.
+If anyone else would like to take on the project, they would be welcome to do so.

 ## Using Smeagol
 Read the [[User Documentation]] for an introduction to all Smeagol's features.